 The first step in a family-based green card application is the I-130 petition, which must be filed with the USCIS by a U.S. citizen or a lawful permanent resident.
 The I-130 is filed to establish the familial relationship that exists between the petitioner and the beneficiary.

 This process is known as adjustment of status, in which you will need to file the I-485 with the USCIS.
-This is your main green card application after establishing a qualifying familial relationship with I-130 petition.
-It must be filled along with all the required documents attached.
+This is your main green card application after establishing a qualifying familial relationship with the I-130 petition.
+It must be filed along with all the required documents attached.

 The notification will also contain when and how to proceed with your green card process through consular processing.
 These next steps involve a one-on-one interview with a consular officer to verify your eligibility.
 The required form for this is the DS-260, Application for Immigrant Visa and Alien Registration.